SIL verification – PFD or PFH – how to decide?

 • Is there an optimum proof test interval to tie in with turnarounds?

-• What proof test coverage will you expect by equipment type?
+• What proof test coverage will you claim by equipment type?

-• How will you estimate common cause for any redundant elements?
+• How will you estimate common cause for redundant elements?

 • What is the required service life or mission time?